Thomas Calobrisi

 Contact: tcalobrisi@shin-ibs.edu

-Dr. Calobrisi received his doctorate from the Graduate Theological Union and his masters from the Institute of Buddhist Studies.
-His research has focused on the legacy of Eugene Burnouf’s 1844 Introduction to the History of Indian Buddhism in the reception of Buddhism in the West.
+Thomas Calobrisi received his doctorate in religious studies from the Graduate Theological Union in 2021 and his masters from the Institute of Buddhist Studies in 2016.
+His research focuses on the recontextualization of Buddhist ideas and practices in the American religious and intellectual landscape from the mid-twentieth century to the present.

 Degrees and Credentials: